SeavantUUz/PySLGalMaker/README.md

   I use the term "frame" to refer each time things on you game_screen.What content sound,background,text maybe buttons.

 Gammers

-  you can also read the script.sanae ---- anthor.
+  you can also read the script.sanae ---- author.

   0.FRAME

   we split two frame by whiteline

   1.INDEX

   which is the frame's index,
   always number,be careful,you must write index one by one,no jump----except choice-button

   2.BACKGROUND

   referring the background of you game_screen always like this:
   [background = 'xxxx.xxx']
   xxxx.xxx is a picture's name,always in BG folder.

   3.BGM

   the bgm of the game
   [BGM = 'xxxx.xxx']
   xxxx.xxx is a sound's name.In windows,the format are .mp3 or .wav.In Linux are .ogg or .wav

   4.TEXT

   the text show on the screen
   gammer like this:
   <xxxxxx>